Yeshwant1411/IAM-Identity-Center/README.md

 -As well as other SAML 2.0 enabled applications.

 Can use multiple isentity poviders such as Active Directory, Okta, the built-in IAM store and more.

+With 'Regular' IAM:
+Lets say for example we have three AWS accounts Dev, Test, Prod.
+If we need to switch between those accounts throughout our day, then basically we need to log into each one of them seperately and also we have to manage access key ID's and secret access keys sperately as well, it is tiresome work.
 ![Screenshot from 2024-12-26 14-21-33](https://github.com/user-attachments/assets/62c309c4-cbbe-49f5-9d62-17da90616125)